CS

 PAYXRo Khanna

-Roughly $83,000 worth of Paychex shares changed hands in a week inside the household of Rep. Ro Khanna, according to a new congressional financial disclosure.
+Roughly $24,000 moved in and out of Paychex shares in less than a month by the household of Ro Khanna, according to newly filed disclosure reports.

 Related